-Sampaoli Steps Down as Santos Coach
+Sampaoli steps down as Santos coach

 The 59-year-old has been speculatively linked with the vacant head coach position at Arsenal but reports in Brazil say he has already entered talks with Palmeiras, who finished third in the table.

-Racing are also said to be interested in Sampaoli, who won the Copa America with Chile in 2015.
+Racing is also said to be interested in Sampaoli, who won the Copa America with Chile in 2015.